hackclub/hackclub/workshops/colorful_grammar/README.md

 })
 ```

 When you run your repl, you should be greeted by a blank red screen.
-Click on the preview and start typing a bunch of words!
+Click on the preview and start typing a bunch of words.
 You should see the background color change as you type each word!

 ## Hacking
 Your journey is far from over.
 There are endless ways you can make this your own.
 Here are a few suggestions:

-1. If you feel the background color is changing too slowly, try multiplying your color variable by a number so that the number goes around the HSL color wheel more quickly.
+1. If you feel like the background color is changing too slowly, try multiplying your `color` variable by a number so that it goes around the HSL color wheel more quickly.
 2. Why make your background only one color?
 How about using the CSS [linear-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) function?
 [Check out what I did](https://repl.it/@TechBug2012/colorful-grammar) for an example of what this looks like.
-There are so many different ways you can make a gradient!
+There are many, many different ways you can make a gradient!
 3. I kept the saturation and luminosity of my color at 100% and 50%, but that doesn’t mean you have to!
 Try changing those numbers around and see how many new colors you can create.
-4. Try creating a gradient with multiple colors!
-Maybe one for each type of word?
-5. Change the font and size of the text in the textarea
+4. Change the font and size of the text in the textarea

 ...and much, much more!